 Support

 Building a community of practice and engaging in workshops and conversations about GenAI in teaching and learning can be valuable.
-Visit the Gwenna Moss Centre for Teaching and Learning (GMCTL) Courses and Workshops page to register for upcoming professional development sessions on teaching and learning with GenAI.
+Visit the Gwenna Moss Centre for Teaching and Learning (GMCTL) workshops and courses page to learn about upcoming professional development sessions on teaching and learning with GenAI.

 If students will be using GenAI in your course(s), please consider asking students to review and complete the module Understanding Generative AI of the Academic Integrity Tutorial from the University Library.
 This module focuses on the Ethical and Responsible Use of Generative AI.